Jt8021/Jt8021/README.md

 🔥 **Passionate about building innovative web apps and robust systems** that drive efficiency and user experience— from responsive front-ends to database-driven back-ends.

-🚀 **Seeking internships or entry-level roles** in software development to apply my skills in real-world projects.
+🚀 **Seeking internships** in software development to apply my skills in real-world projects.

 </div>